SaaS Security

 You want to prevent access to Box on all tenants.

-To do this, you create an application-level policy recommendation to
+To do this, you create an app-level policy recommendation to

 Block all user activity for Box.